lupasearch/lupasearch-client/docs/components/search-box.md

 - `inputAttributes` - key value pairs of custom html attributes to apply to the main search box input element.

 - `showTotalCount` - defines whether to show total result count near the `moreResults` label.

+- `showNoResultsPanel` - show no results panel when none of the search box panels returns any results.

+- `hideMoreResultsButtonOnNoResults` - hide  `moreResults` button panel on no search box results.

 - `labels.placeholder` - input placeholder text to display when search input is empty;